The wild nineties: Ukraine

 In Ukraine, the 1990s were marked by severe economic decline and corruption.
 The rapid shift to a market economy led to hyperinflation peaking at 10,000% in 1993, wiping out savings and impoverishing much of the population.
 Privatization efforts, intended to dismantle the Soviet command economy, instead enabled a small group of insiders to amass wealth, a phenomenon mirrored in Russia where state assets were often sold at low prices to politically connected individuals, creating a class of oligarchs, which paralleled Russia’s "loans-for-shares" schemes.

 Slovakia

-Slovakia under Vladimír Mečiar’s leadership (1993–1998), saw slower economic reform, political authoritarianism, and international isolation.
+Slovakia under Vladimír Mečiar's leadership (1993–1998), saw slower economic reform, political authoritarianism, and international isolation.
 Privatization favored Mečiar’s allies, fostering corruption and cronyism, while unemployment soared in industrial regions.
 The "wild nineties" (“Divoké 90.roky”) in Slovakia reflected a struggle to define national identity and catch up to its more prosperous Czech neighbor, with stability only emerging after Mečiar’s ouster in 1998.

+Latvia

+In Latvia, the "wild nineties" (Latvian: mežonīgie deviņdesmitie) were defined by the radical "shock therapy" required to dismantle the Soviet command economy and restore national sovereignty.
+Following the 1991 restoration of independence, Latvia faced the collapse of industrial giants like VEF and Riga Autobus Factory (RAF), leading to mass unemployment and the rise of powerful "racket" groups that exploited the legal vacuum of early privatization.
+Despite the chaos of hyperinflation and the 1995 banking crisis, the era saw pivotal milestones including the introduction of the Latvian lats, the total withdrawal of Russian troops in 1994, and the first decisive steps toward EU and NATO integration.